 - Original content is vital to your professional credibility on LinkedIn.
 Whether you leverage LinkedIn native video or use LinkedIn Publications to write blog posts, sharing your point of view, insights and knowledge will quickly add value for your buyers.

-Leveraging LinkedIn is foundational to success in today’s competitive environment, and doing it the right way is vital.
+Leveraging LinkedIn as a free service, LinkedIn Premium or Sales Navigator is foundational to success in today’s competitive environment, and doing it the right way is vital.

-If you’re looking for more guidance around leveraging LinkedIn and social selling, check out our next Social Selling Virtual Boot Camp.
+If you’re looking for more guidance around leveraging LinkedIn and social selling, check out our State of Digital Selling with LinkedIn Report.